The connection between Hilbert-space return probability and real-space autocorrelations in quantum spin chains

 Besides the understanding that the phenomenology of the MBL phase can be described in terms an extensive number of (quasi)local conserved quantities ~\cite{serbyn2013local,huse2014phenomenology,ros2015integrals,imbrie2017local}, an essential insight from the real-space picture is that systems near the MBL transition can be viewed as a patchwork of locally ergodic and locally MBL regions.
-As such, the anomalously slow dynamics in the ergodic phase preceding the transition is dominated by \emph{rare Griffiths regions} where the disorder fluctuations are anomalously strong~\cite{agarwal2015anomalous,gopalakrishnan2016griffiths,agarwal2017rare,schiro2020toy,taylor2021subdiffusion,turkeshi2022destruction}.
+As such, the anomalously slow dynamics in the ergodic phase preceding the transition is dominated by {\it rare Griffiths regions} where the disorder fluctuations are anomalously strong~\cite{agarwal2015anomalous,gopalakrishnan2016griffiths,agarwal2017rare,schiro2020toy,taylor2021subdiffusion,turkeshi2022destruction}.
 However, these theories are primarily phenomenological in nature.
-On the other hand, approaches based on the Hilbert-space graph is arguably more fundamental and deeper rooted in microscopics as the temporal evolution of the state amplitudes on the Hilbert space constitute the most basic ingredients from which almost every other dynamical correlation can be reconstructed.
+On the other hand, approaches based on the Hilbert-space graph is arguably more fundamental and deeper rooted in microscopics as the temporal evolution of the state amplitudes on the Hilbert space constitute the most basic ingredients from which almost every other dynamical correlation can be reconstructed~\cite{detomasi2020rare,roy2021fockspace,roy2022hilbert,creed2023probability,roy2023diagnostics}.
 It is therefore of immanent importance to understand concretely the relations between simple dynamical quantities on the Hilbert space and spatiotemporal correlations in real space.
-That being said, it is an extremely challenging task, and efforts in this direction are fledgling~\cite{detomasi2020rare,roy2021fockspace,roy2022hilbert,creed2023probability,roy2023diagnostics}.
+That being said, it is an extremely challenging task {as the locality of the system in real space is encoded in a very intricate manner on the Hilbert-space topology\footnote{For instance, dynamics of a single spin corresponds to that of the fictitious particle along a specific axis of the Hilbert-space graph.}}, and efforts in this direction are fledgling~\cite{detomasi2020rare,roy2021fockspace,roy2022hilbert,creed2023probability,roy2023diagnostics}.

 In this work, we take a step in this direction by showing that the return probability on the Hilbert space, possibly the simplest dynamical correlation therein~\cite{torres-herrera2015dynamics,torres-herrera2018generic,schiulaz2019thouless}, is simply and directly related to the local autocorrelation in disordered quantum spin chains.
 This is with the motivation that lessons from Anderson localisation on high-dimensional graphs~\cite{anderson1958absence,abou-chacra1973self,tikhonov2016anderson,biroli2017delocalized,bera2018return,detomasi2019survival,tikhonov2019statistics,biroli2020anomalous,detomasi2020subdiffusion} can be harnessed to understand the Hilbert-space return probability notwithstanding the crucial role of correlations on the Hilbert-space graph~\cite{roy2020fock,roy2020localisation}.
 This in turn can provide important insights into the local autocorrelations.